-Capital strategy includes the determination of target capital under both normal and stressed market conditions and considers the business risk and strategic objectives, external credit ratings, and regulatory capital adequacy requirements.
+Capital strategy includes the determination of capital targets under both normal and stressed market conditions whereby considerations are given to business strategic objectives and the associated risks, external ratings and regulatory capital adequacy requirements.
 A comprehensive capital adequacy assessment is conducted semi-annually to ensure that the target capital level is appropriate.

-Capital Planning
+· Capital Planning